danjonweb/NCRAutocompleteTextView/README.md

 Usage
 ===
 Set the property `wordlist` on the `NCRAutocompleteTextView` to an array of words you want to autocomplete.
 That's it!
 Note about capitalization: words will match even if they aren't the same case.
 When a match is selected from the autocomplete popover, the case from the suggestion will replace the case the user typed.

+You can (optionally) supply images for word suggestions.
+Just set the `delegate` property of the `NCRAutocompleteTextView` and implement the method `-(NSImage *)imageForWord:(NSString *)word` in your delegate.
+The `word` parameter is the full word that is suggested in the autocomplete popover.
+You just need to return the appropiate image.
+See the example project.

 There are several options that are all currently set by `#define`'s at the top of the `.m` file:
 + `#define MAX_RESULTS 10`